mstksg/santabot/README.md

 # santabot

 Utility IRC bot for Advent of Code!
-See me online at freenode ##adventofcode!
+See me online on libera irc at #adventofcode!